tkr22777/teaching-cs-630/week_07/04_subqueries_correlated.md

 ## Overview

 A **correlated subquery** references columns from the outer query and executes once for each row processed by the outer query.
-This enables powerful row-by-row comparisons but is more computationally intensive than non-correlated subqueries.

 ## Key Terms